Primula flos

 Gentianae radix (gentian root) +

-Verbenae herba (verbena )+
+Verbenae herba (verbena) +

-Herba Rumicis acetosae (sorrel) +
+Herba Rumicis acetosae (sorrel herb) +

 Sambuci flos (elderflower) +

-Primulae flos (primula flowers with calyx)
+Primulae flos (cowslip flowers with calyx)

 LiteratureThis section has been translated automatically.